minio/docs/source/includes/common-minio-external-auth.rst

    The embedded MinIO Console by default uses a random port number selected at server startup.
-Start the MinIO server process with the :mc-cmd-option:`~minio server console-address` option to specify a static port number.
+Start the MinIO server process with the :mc-cmd:`~minio server --console-address` option to specify a static port number.

 .. end-minio-openid-redirect-uri